Theodore Rousseau Biography | Oil Paintings

 In the 1850s, Rousseau's work achieved widespread recognition, fetching high prices, but he preferred to remain in Barbizon, campaigning to preserve the character of the forest.

 Théodore Rousseau then suffered a series of misfortunes.
 His wife, who had been a source of constant anxiety for years, became almost insane; his father became dependent on him for help; his patrons were few.
 While he was away with his invalid wife, a friend of his family committed suicide in his cottage; when he visited the Alps in 1863, making sketches of Mont Blanc, he became ill with inflammation of the lungs; and when he returned to Barbizon he suffered from insomnia and became weakened.
-He became paralyzed in 1867, he died in his cottage, in the arms of fellow landscape artist and friend Jean-François Millet, and at his death, Millet assumed charge of the insane wife.
+He became paralyzed in 1867, and he died in his cottage, in the arms of fellow landscape artist and friend Jean-François Millet, and at his death, Millet assumed charge of the insane wife.